dcascaval/Impala/README.md

 Additionally, performance is improved relative to native GH by exposing "threshold" parameters wherever possible - allowing the user to specify under which conditions they do not want the result of an operation, significantly speeding up the computation in these cases.

+**Impala is not yet fully tested or ready for release.
+See Development Milestone (v1.0) for current progress.**

 ---
 #### Architecture